This post discusses the transaction models ACID and BASE.

 |---|---|---|

-| Basically Available | Always responds to some extent | Usable even without full consistency |
+| Basically Available | Responds most of the time | Available even without complete consistency |

-| Soft state | State can change | Temporary inconsistencies are allowed |
+| Soft State | State can change | Temporary inconsistency is acceptable |

-| Eventual consistency | Consistency is achieved eventually | Assumes consistency over time |
+| Eventual Consistency | Consistency will be achieved eventually | Assumes consistency over time |

-Examples of BASE Application
+Specific Examples of BASE

 BASE Implementation Techniques